Skip to content

 Overview of the flow

 Below is a diagram illustrating the overall process.
 Once the user registers on your website and provides their details, you will create a client and then create a record in Amiqus.
+This can either be done by directly defining the checks, documents or forms (steps), or by using a pre-configured template.
 Amiqus will email the user to complete their checks, and your webhook will notify you when the checks are done.

 Step-by-step guide